Grammis/BanjoBot/README.md

 # BanjoBot
-Sick read me for a sick bot
+Sick readme for a sick bot